Central US Faces Tornado, Flood Threats | Weather.com

 Sign up for the Morning Brief email newsletter to get weekday updates from The Weather Channel and our meteorologists.

-Severe weather will impact the central U.S. Monday, with tornadoes, some possibly strong, as well as damaging winds, hail and flash flooding.
+A line of storms is continuing to move through the central U.S. overnight with possible severe storms, tornadoes, hail and flash flooding.
 This comes on the heels of destructive tornadoes in Oklahoma early Sunday morning.

 Current Activity